 More About Information Sessions

-During these sessions, the applicants are given a brief overview of vocational nursing as a profession and the requirements for licensure established by the Board of Nursing (BON).
+During these sessions, the applicants are provided a brief overview of vocational nursing as a profession and the requirements for licensure established by the Texas Board of Nursing (BON).
 The BON requires that graduates of a nursing program answer questions concerning any history of criminal convictions, drug or alcohol addiction, or diagnosis and treatment of certainly mental illness at the time the graduate applies to take the NCLEX-PN (licensure exam).
 Licensure may be denied under certain conditions.
 Click here to be taken to the eligibility page.

 Prerequisites and the application process are outlined.